SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/rms.search.searchResult.md

 9. If you want to move the column farther to the left of the table view, click the up arrow ( ![icon](../media/btn-RankUp.png) ) to the right of the relevant entry under **Columns**, until it is correctly positioned.
 10. Click **OK**.
 The column containing the function is added.

+> [!TIP]
-**Tip:** You can use this example as a basis for adding columns containing other functions.
+> You can use this example as a basis for adding columns containing other functions.

 ## Change the order of columns